arisa-1208/arisa-1208.github.io/essays/TypeScriptEssay.md

 As for this new style of class, I think I will be enjoying it as the semester goes by and I honestly can’t wait for more projects to come!

+*This essay was reviewed using AI(ChatGPT) for grammar checking to ensure and correctness and improve readability.*